apideck-libraries/portman/docs/ERRORS.md

 ---

-One or more schemas in your API have a circular reference, meaning that they reference themselves at the same level.
+One or more schemas in your OpenAPI spec have a circular reference, meaning that they reference themselves at the same level.

 One example of a circular reference might be a `Box` object with a property called `contains`.
 The `contains` property references another `Box`.

-While JSONSchema allows for circular references, The OpenAPI Specification does not.
+While JSONSchema allows for circular references, the OpenAPI Specification does not.

 As Portman is based on porting your OAS to port to a Postman collection, a valid spec is required.